-Colum McCann Irish-American fiction writer Colum McCann won the 2009 National Book Award for his novel Let the Great World Spin and is the author of four other novels and two story collections.
-He is the founder, with the Aspen Writers’ Foundation, of Narrative4, an innovative educational program that uses story exchanges as a tool for social change.
+Colum McCann is an Irish-American fiction writer who won the 2009 National Book Award for his novel Let the Great World Spin and is the author of four other novels and two story collections.
+He is co-founder of Narrative4, an innovative educational program that uses story exchanges as a tool for social change.

 Jill McCorkle's fiction has been described as balancing on “the fine line between the comedic and the tragic.”
 Five of the North Carolina native’s ten books have been named New York Times notable books and four of her stories have been included in Best American Short Stories.
 McCorkle teaches in the MFA programs at North Carolina State University and Bennington College.
 Her most recent novel is Life After Life.

 Charles F. Price is a writer of historical fiction and nonfiction who began his authorial career in 1995 after nearly thirty-five years living in places he mostly didn’t like and doing largely unimportant and unrewarding things.
 He and his dear wife Ruth and their tyrannical cat Salem live in the mountains of Western North Carolina near a small town and artists’ colony called Burnsville.
 A native of this region, he has written much about his highland homeland, having published four novels about it and another about the American Revolution in South and North Carolina.
 His first nonfiction book, Season of Terror: The Espinosas in Central Colorado, March-October 1863, reflects his lifelong interest in the history of the American West.